 If your church subscribes to the all-church Feasting option or purchases curriculum for specific age groups each season, the multiage, youth, and adult Feasting session plans work well for a multigenerational Sunday school.
 Select one or more activities from the three age-group session plans for each of the four session components: Gathering, Exploring, Responding, and Closing.

 Choose different spiritual practices and ways to introduce the Bible story to the group each week.
 Use activities for exploring the text through different learning styles and abilities.
 Allow learners to respond to the story diversely and to support one another through the learning process.
 Include activities for different reading abilities and balance movement with reflection.
 Be sensitive to the needs of introverts and extroverts.

 Feasting on the Word Curriculum helps learners discover what is important to know and where God is revealed in Scripture.
 Each session encourages learners to consider God’s purpose for their lives and for their faith community.
 A multigenerational Feasting class has additional benefits.
 Children, teens, and adults learn from wrestling with biblical texts together.
 Adults witness the faith and the wisdom of youth.
 The community is enriched when generations study together regularly.
 Hopefully, participants are strengthened and feel better prepared to be the body of Christ at home, at school, at work, and in the world.
 Develop a plan for feasting together during Lent.
 Let the bounty of the feast be Scripture.

-Candace C. Hill is coordinator of educational ministries through Congregational Ministries Publishing, Theology, Worship, and Education, Presbyterian Church (U.S.A.).
+Candace C. Hill is a former coordinator of educational ministries through Congregational Ministries Publishing, Theology, Worship, and Education, Presbyterian Church (U.S.A.).